Every Essential Element You Need for a Crawfish Boil

 If you peep the recipe at the bottom of this story, three of the 10 steps include drinking a beer.
 It's that important.
 Get in the spirit with a hometown brew like Abita, but don't fret if you can't find it: the fine people of Louisiana would never discriminate against any type of alcoholic beverage.

 Ripping off heads and slurping out guts is just as messy as it sounds.
 Embrace it; the crab boil is about getting messy and eating amazing seafood.
 But, by the end of the evening, it's nice to have some napkins around so that your guests feel comfortable shaking your hand as they leave.
 It's always good to clean out the crawfish guts from under your finger nails.

-10. If you don't know what you're doing, follow these instructions
+If you don't know what you're doing, follow these simple instructions

 Justin Smith supplied this roadmap to crawfish boil success.
 Follow this advice, and you'll end up with a delicious pot of crawfish (and at least three empty beer bottles):